Clayakn/WPX5-Hackathon-App/README.md

 - 10 pts for showing a random pokemon when search page mounts.

+- 10 pts for each additional API used outside of `pokeapi.co`

 - 10 pts per route

-- 10 pts per category of information on the details page.
+- 15 pts per category of information on the details page.

-- 20 pts for the first person that reads down this far AND tells Brent that **he is the man**.
+- 20 pts for including the pokemon themesong on your site.

-- 10 pts for each additional API used outside of `pokeapi.co`

-- 10 pts for changing text color based on type.
+- 15 pts for changing text color based on type.

 - 30 pts for doing this (in one way or another) with the star wars API.